mridul-sahu/nitm-portal/README.md

 This is the sample application for the
 [*NITM Student's Portal*]

-**Note: This repo is very old and i do not indent to keep it upto date**
+**Note: This repo is very old and I do not indent to keep it upto date**